atreyasha/monix/docs/develop.md

 2. Network

+    1.  find native way to truly disable wifi at boot without waiting for connection

-    1.  consider changing to another network manager such as `connman` for faster boot and resolving
+    2.  consider changing to another network manager such as `connman` for faster boot and resolving

-    2.  need to change many scripts in `monix` and `dotfiles` to reflect overall changes
+    3.  need to change many scripts in `monix` and `dotfiles` to reflect overall changes

 3. File-system encryption